 However, there are some exceptions, such as fellowships and events in certain cause areas.
 For example, the Stanford Existential Risks Initiative Summer Research Fellowship or the Improving Institutional Decision-Making working group.

 Community building so far has generally targeted at university groups and younger professionals.
 If you believe it's more impactful to attract late-career professionals that can fill certain talent bottlenecks, you might want to focus on a different approach.
 This seems reasonable, as people with more career capital, influence, and knowledge can often achieve more impact with their careers.

 Two relevant considerations here are that the EA movement is quite young, with 82% of individuals under 35, and that most people first get involved in EA at a median age of 24.
-This might be because university students and younger audiences are more open to new ideas, and joining new groups than older individuals, so attracting an older audience is potentially less tractable.
+This might be because university students and younger audiences are more open to new ideas and joining new groups than older people, so attracting an older audience is potentially less tractable.

 CEA is the organisation that has the clearest strategic focus on engaging younger professionals and university students, so if you don't agree with this strategy, it might make sense to donate to other EA community-building opportunities, or pursue them yourself.

-CEA currently distributes Community Building Grants to 20 EA groups and based on their prioritisation, will support specific groups in 34 different locations.
+You may also want to consider donating to the Centre for Effective Altruism (CEA).
+CEA currently distributes Community Building Grants (CBGs) to 20 EA groups, and based on its prioritisation, it will support specific groups in 34 different locations.
 CEA has been the key driver in EA community building, with a strong track record set out in their 2020 review, and looks set to continue building in this area.
-They've recently hired a new CBG programme manager, events generalist, community events manager, and groups associate.
-They're also working with several contractors to increase capacity in community building.
+CEA has recently hired a new CBG programme manager, events generalist, community events manager, and groups associate.
+It's also working with several contractors to increase capacity in community building.